valenjet/upskill-in-testing-with-python/code/ch02/README.md

 Wait! ✋

 That's not a failing test.
-Is that an error or did Python help us out here?

-Let's see if we can write another test that fails to meet expectation.
+Write another test that fails to meet expectation.

-For 105.6°F we can expect 40.89°C.
+With an input of 105.6°F we can expect it to return 40.89°C.

 Here's the test code:
 ```python